uni-mannheim-qm-2020/week00_getting_started/README.md

 ## Getting a GitHub account

-1. Follow the instructions in the email we send you.
+1. Follow the instructions in the email we sent you.

 ## Installing `git` on your computer